-On the winning side have been an estimated 33 million people who, since 2003, have risen to the ranks of the so-called "new middle classes" or above.
-Today, 105.5 million Brazilians out of a total population of 190 million are members of this group, who earn between 1,200 and 5,174 real (\$726-\$3,129) per household.
-Also better off are the rich, who have profited from a stock market, commodities export and consumption boom.
+On the winning side have been an estimated 33m people who since 2003 have risen to the ranks of the so-called "new middle classes" or above.
+Today, 105.5m Brazilians out of a total population of 190m are members of this group, who earn

-On the losing side, say sociologists, are the 20 million or so people of the "traditional" middle classes who earn more than 5,174 real per household.
+On the losing side, say sociologists, are the 20m or so people of the "traditional" middle classes who earn more than R\$5,174 per household.
 Unlike in India, where the old middle class benefited from the creation of new industries, such as information technology outsourcing, many in the Brazilian middle class complain of rising prices, taxes, congested infrastructure and increased competition for jobs.

-"In the past 10 years, the income of the poorest 50 per cent of the population grew 68 per cent in real per capita terms while the income of the richest 10 per cent grew by 10 per cent," says Professor Marcelo Neri of the Getulio Vargas Foundation (FGV) and the co-ordinator of a large-scale study on Brazil's new middle class.
+"In the past 10 years, the income of the poorest 50 per cent of the population grew 68 per cent in real per capita terms while the income of the richest 10 per cent grew by 10 per cent," says Professor the FGV study.

+Marcelo Neri of the Getulio Vargas Foundation (FGV) and the co-ordinator of a large-scale study on Brazil's new middle class.

 Even more startlingly, the income of the average illiterate person rose 37 per cent between 2003 and 2009, while that of the person with at least an incomplete university degree fell 17 per cent.
-"It's upside down," says Prof. Neri.
+"It's up side down," says Prof. Neri.

-The changes represent a historic rebalancing of wealth that has been pending since 1888, when Brazil became the last country in Europe and the Americas to abolish slavery, says Prof Neri.
+The changes represent an historic rebalancing of wealth that has been pending since 1888, when Brazil became the last country in Europe and the Americas to abolish slavery, says Prof Neri.

-"Incomes are growing more [quickly] in traditionally excluded groups of Brazilian society, such as non-whites, women, those living in the poor north-east, in favelas [slums] or in the outskirts of Brazilian cities," said the FGV study.
+"Incomes are growing more [quickly] in traditionally excluded groups of Brazilian society, such as non-whites, women, those living in the poor north-east, in favelas [slums] or in the outskirts of Brazilian cities," said